oryalava/DOWNFLOWGO/README.md

  ```

 2) The configuration file: ```config_downflowgo.ini```:
-use this file to write the paths and all parameters needed to run the code
+Update the paths and all parameters needed to run the code with your configuration.
 ```
 [paths]
 eruptions_folder =/your_path/DOWNFLOWGO/test